aangwenyi/secsuite-production/README.md

 - Network Latency Monitor
 - Users Monitor
-- System Dashboard (to view the data from the above monitored sensors) To install locally, use the local installers in SECSUITE/inframon/ To install on another node, use the SECSUITE/inframon/node-install/ installers, depending on the installation type you choose.
+- System Dashboard (to view the data from the above monitored sensors)

+To install Inframon, execute "SECSUITE/inframon/complete-local-setup.sh"; You will have the option to install the local installers or add a new Remote Node.

 #### File Management:
 <p align="center">